alec-jensen/webserver/README.md

-I was bored so I wrote a webserver in python.
+I was bored so I wrote a webserver in python, using no external libraries.

 ```python
 from webserver import Webserver, Request, HTMLResponse, html, head, title, link, body, h1, p, div, a